-- External model repositories – Census also supports directly connecting to existing model repositories such as dbt Models and Looker.
+- External model repositories – Census also supports directly connecting to existing model repositories such as dbt Models, Sigma, and Looker.
 These tools make it easy to build and maintain sophisticated data transforms that keep your models up to date.
 Census connects with these tools to enable singular business logic to be sent to downstream business applications.

 The actual set of properties/columns in your model have can be anything.
 The only important thing is that they are the properties needed for your syncs.
 The benefit of building models is that you can define them one time then reuse them as the authoritative source for all of your syncs.